double-great/alt-text/README.md

 ### Alt text should not start with

-Warning: `Alt text should not start with "graphic, image, photo, photograph, photographer, picture, screenshot, spacer"`
+Suggestion: `Alt text should not start with "graphic, image, photo, photograph, photographer, picture, screenshot, spacer"`

 Usually, there’s no need to include words like “image”, “icon”, or “picture” in the alt text.
 People who can see will know this already, and screen readers announce the presence of an image.